smartclean/smartclean.github.io/docs/iamRoles.md

 # Trust Relationship
 A trust relationship is a specification of the following key processes evaluated prior to allowing a princial to assume the role successfully.

-Prior to performing the operation to validate a trust relationship, the following contextual information
+Prior to performing the operation to validate a trust relationship, the following contextual information is present -

 1. What is the access mechanism used by the principal.